HEZR0N/LLM_blogs/README.md

 ## Models and Tokenization
 ![image](https://github.com/HEZR0N/LLM_blogs/assets/99786488/148abe01-271d-4df4-bff8-50e4ddd361c1)
 _Figure 2: Converting all data of different modalities into a sequence of tokens_
+For text, LEO uses the SentencePiece tokenizer to encode text with 32k subwords.
+2D images and 3D data also get their own tokens, but how are actions tokenized?
+Well,  these discrete actions are mapped to the least used tokens in SentencePiece.
+While it may seem unintuitive to override existing tokens, the probability for those tokens was so low that it's worth doing so - this is a trick that LEO researchers borrowed from Google Deepmind.
+After tokenization, all tokens are ordered into the format seen in _Figure 2_.
+As seen in _Figure 1_:
+- Text: directly decoded with an embedding look-up table
+-  2D images: encoded by a pretrained OpenCLIP ConvNext model
+- 3D data: first encoded by a pretrained point cloud encoder, PointNet++, and then processed with  Spatial Transformers to turn the point cloud embedding of all objects into object-centric 3D token embeddings
+After applying several token embedding functions to process the tokens, all the tokens are sent to the LLM, Vicuna-7B.

 ## Datasets
 ![image](https://github.com/HEZR0N/LLM_blogs/assets/99786488/4a1da4c0-a9a7-4dcb-bd83-036a699c98b2)